 - The tracking number if available

 - The receipt if it’s an online purchase

 - The package description like the package size, content, brand, pictures of the item, and anything else you can gather.

 Go to your local Post Office, or you can submit the request online at the USPS Missing Mail Search, it is advised to submit one if you haven’t received your mail within seven business days.

 USPS will send you an email confirmation when they receive your request and begin their search.

-How USPS Missing Mail Search works?
+How does the USPS Missing Mail Search work?